ansyblenetwork/sdg/_posts/2020-11-02-temperament-compromising-consonances.md

 There, we discussed the ratios 1/2 (octave equivalence) and 2/3 (the perfect fifth).
 The next most consonant ratio of 3/4 can be constructed from the perfect fifth by lowering the upper note by an octave to get a 4/3 wavelengh note (and then interchanging the roles of the notes to get 3/4).
 The procedure we just described is known as an _inversion_.
 The pianist will also recognize this as a perfect fourth.

 The next most consonant wavelength ratio of 4/5 corresponds to a major third.
-This nwavelength introduces the new prime 5, and would be a natural candidate for a new note.
+This wavelength introduces the new prime 5, and would be a natural candidate for a new note.

 ### Pythagorean tuning